Easing the move-in process for those starting from scratch.

 PROBLEM

-Moving is often stressful for everyone, especially for those about to live on their own for the very first time.
+Moving is especially stressful for those about to live on their own for the very first time.

 It can feel daunting to know what items one even needs, much less having the time and resources to obtain everything.
 Establishing a space where one feels prepared and thus “at home” is especially imperative during this major life transition.